davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

     onlyWhenNotPaused(PAUSED_OPERATOR_SET_REGISTRATION_AND_DEREGISTRATION)
 ```

-_Note: this method can be called directly by an operator/AVS, or by a caller authorized by the operator/AVS via the `PermissionController`.
+_Note: this method can be called directly by an operator/AVS, or by a caller authorized by the operator/AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 This method may be called by EITHER an operator OR an AVS to which an operator is registered; it is intended to allow deregistration to be triggered by EITHER party.
 This method generally inverts the effects of `registerForOperatorSets`, with two specific exceptions:
 1. As part of deregistration, each operator set is removed from the operator's `registeredSets`.
 HOWEVER, **any stake allocations to that operator set will remain slashable for `DEALLOCATION_DELAY` blocks.**